elifesciences/update-python-dependencies/README.md

 * `Pipenv` file
 * `requirements.txt` file

-**Note**: Python projects that already have a version of the `update-dependencies.sh` script that also need to support updating single dependencies can replace it with this:
+**Note**: Python projects that already have a version of the `update-dependencies.sh` script that must also support single dependency updates can replace their script with this:

 ```bash
 #!/bin/bash